odocs-registry/odocs/README.md

 - Provides a local API server that connects with AI assistants
 - Demonstrates how version-specific documentation improves code generation

+## Getting started

+To get started, visit [@odocs/cli](https://github.com/odocs-registry/odocs/tree/main/packages/cli) for detailed information.

-We've also created a [test repository](https://github.com/odocs-registry/odocs/tree/main/__test__) with sample code that you can run to see the prototype in action.
+We've also created a [odocs-openai-demo-repository](https://github.com/odocs-registry/odocs-openai-demo) with sample code that you can follow to see the prototype in action.

 ## Integration Options